Balance Transfer Calculator

 Good credit score for approval

-Total cost exceeds current card
+Total cost exceeds current cards

 Unable to stop accumulating new debt